KristofferOhlund/pwa-sample/README.md

 2. cd into pwa-sample using `cd pwa-sample`
 3. run `npm run dev`

-You should now how the default webbsite experience, it's not much, just a friendly title!
+Now open the chrome browser and go to `localhost:5173`- you should now get a message saying it runs as a default website.

 ![Web](public/web.png)

-Now if you haven't already, open the webbsite using the Chrome browser.
 In the URL window - you should see this icon (computer):

 ![Install](public/install.png)

-This tells you that you can install the webbsite as an application, click install.
+This tells you that you can install the website as an application, click install.

 ![Confirm](public/confirm.png)